kutweer/loot-filters-ui/README.md

 A React-based user interface for creating and managing RuneLite loot filters for the plugin [RuneLite Loot Filters](https://github.com/runelite/plugin-hub/tree/main/loot-filters-ui).

+## Writing Filters

+If you want to write a customizable filter, see [these docs](./module-system-docs/Readme.md)

 ## Development

 Running it locally first, `npm install` then `npm run start`.